asherp7/patch_classifier/README.md

-# CNN patch classifier for segmentation of tumors in the liver
+# CNN patch classifier for segmentation of liver tumors